 Should young people choose a university subject based on what will help them get a good job rather than what interests them?

-Nowadays, there’s a significant problem with attending university.
+Nowadays, there's a question about attending university.
 Part of the new generation considers choosing their field of study based on what salary

 such